Lebanon crisis among world's worst since 1850s: World Bank

 The International Monetary Fund has offered assistance but the country's political barons have failed to even form a government that could deliver the reforms on which foreign aid is conditioned.

-"Subject to extraordinarily high uncertainty, real GDP is projected to contract by a further 9.5 per cent in 2021," according to the World Bank, dashing any hopes of a quick recovery.
+"Subject to extraordinarily high uncertainty, real GDP is projected to contract by a further 9.5 percent in 2021," said the World Bank, dashing any hopes of a quick recovery.

 Assembly Elections 2021 | Catch all the news updates here